GenomicsAotearoa/shell-for-bioinformatics/docs/3_streams_red_pipe.md

 The file `intermediate-out.txt` will contain the output from `grep -v "^>" tb1.fasta`, but `tee` also passes that output through the pipe to the next `grep` command.

+### Command Substitution

+Unix users like to have the Unix shell do work for them—this is why shell expansions like wildcards and brace expansion exist.
+Another type of useful shell expansion is command substitution.
+Command substitution runs a Unix command inline and returns the output as a string that can be used in another command.
+This opens up a lot of useful possibilities.
+For example, if you want to include the results from executing a command into a text, you can type:

+!!! terminal-2 "Which is better ?"
+    ```bash
+    grep -c '^@' SRR097977.fastq
+    ```
+    ```bash
+    echo "There are $(grep -c '^@' SRR097977.fastq) entries in my FASTA file."
+    ```

+This command uses `grep` to count (the `-c` option stands for count) the number of lines matching the pattern.
+Using command substitution, we can calculate and return the number of FASTA entries directly into this string!

+Another example of using command substitution would be creating dated directories:

+!!! terminal "code"

+    ```bash
+    mkdir results-$(date +%F)
+    ```
+    !!! clipboard-question ""

+        * `%F` - full date; same as `%Y-%m-%d`

 ### Pipes and Chains and Long running processes  : Exit Status (Programmatically Tell Whether Your Command Worked)